bgunlp/qpl/database_creation/README.md

 # Spider SQL Server Database Creation

-This module converts from original Spider (with SQL in SQLite) to Spider-QPL
+This module converts from the original [Spider](https://yale-lily.github.io/spider) (with SQL in SQLite) to Spider-QPL
-- Translate original SQL queries from SQLite to T-SQL with updates of datatypes to standard datatypes, updates of values
+- Translate original SQL queries from SQLite to MSSQL T-SQL with updates of datatypes to standard datatypes, updates of values accordingly for strict type checking and fixes of non-standard SQL statements.
-- Filling of the databases so that no queries return empty resultsets
+- Filling of the databases so that no queries return empty resultsets (the databases contain more values than those in the original Spider dumps)
-- Addition of explicit foreign keys
+- Addition of explicit foreign keys (and adjustment of values to make sure the constraints are satisfied)

 ## Create Docker Container with Spider Data from Scratch